djetzen/flask_workshop/README.md

 To install all the dependencies, please navigate to the root folder and call `pip3 install -r requirements.txt` to get a working environment.

 # Exercises

+Have a look at the exercises inside the exercise folders.
+In each folder there is a markdown file with further instructions.

 1. Simple Webservice
 1. Parameters
 1. Blueprints